Steamed Clams Recipe

 You could also add some grilled asparagus or a simple green salad to round out the meal.

-I particularly like to pair clams in white wine with tender pasta, since the liquid from the pan can double as a light sauce.
+My favorite is pairing steamed clams in white wine with tender pasta, since the liquid from the pan can double as a light sauce.
 Linguine, angel hair, or even bowtie noodles would be an excellent choice.

 Can you eat steamed clams that don’t open?